cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 Smart contracts are automated digital agreements that are programmed.
 They are self-executing, incorruptible, and unalterable.
 They do not require any actions or the presence of third parties.

 ## Two worlds of smart contracts
-We can break smart contracts and financial transactions down into two worlds:
+We can seperate smart contracts and financial transactions down into two worlds:

 In one world, you want to send some notion of value between one actor (or group of actors) to another actor (or a group of actors).
 There has to be a representation of that value, the terms and conditions behind it, and an event to trigger it.
 This is what we call a financial contract and best implemented with a domain-specific language.
 This world has nothing to do with replacing a big company or this common notion that we might have with dapps.